Neclow/ada-2020-project-milestone-p3-p3_navaja/index.md

 In total, our dataset has **7140** "country-years",  **88** features and **1** response variable, which consists in a binary indicator of civil war onset (1 = civil war, 0 otherwise).
 Importantly, the data is <span style="color: red;">heavily</span> imbalanced, as civil war onset approximately occurred **1%** of the time!

 # Analysis 1: Comparing machine learning algorithms for civil war onset classification
 As mentioned previously, Muchlinski et al. [[5]](#5) achieved groundbreaking results with this dataset using **Random Forests**.
 In this section, we benchmarked these results against two widely used ML algorithms: **multi-layer perceptrons** (MLPs) and **XGBoost**, an _extreme_ gradient boosted tree-based model.
-As we intend to study geographical separation later, we will here work without the 6 location-related variables.
+As we intended to study geographical separation later, we worked here without the 6 location-related variables.

 ## Quick recap: of artificial neurons and (boosted) trees
-* As the name suggests, **Multi-layer perceptrons** are feedforward articifial neural networks with one or several _hidden_ layers between an *input* layer and an *output* layer.
+* As the name suggests, **Multi-layer perceptrons** (MLPs) are feedforward articifial neural networks with one or several _hidden_ layers between an *input* layer and an *output* layer.
 The use of hidden layers make neural networks very powerful, as they can solve problems that are not linearly separable.

 * **Random Forests** (RFs) and **XGBoost** both use collections of _decision trees_ to perform predictions.
 They can be viewed as crowdsourcing  algorithms, as they combine the results of weak trees to make _oak-solid_ predictions.